KMaheshBabu/KMaheshBabu/README.md

 - 👋 Hi, I’m @KMaheshBabu
-- 👀 I’m interested in web development
-- 🌱 I’m currently learning react and python
+- 👀 I’m interested in web development using .NET, Angular, react and python
 - 📫 How to reach me kudikalamahesh.mstech@gmail.com

 <!---